Skip to main content

 Important

-For milestone validation, the reference end-to-end flow is Solana Devnet, because it is the only flow in the current Reown lab setup that allows testing both:
+For milestone validation, the reference end-to-end flow is Ethereum Sepolia, because it is the only flow in the current Reown lab setup that allows the testing of:

 • transaction approval through the Interstellar PoHI / VCA flow.